Monika Romstein

 Ink on paper

-46 x 37 cm Private collection
+46 x 37 cm

 Press Release

-Galerie Gilla Lörcher is very pleased to present the second solo exhibition by the artist Monika Romstein.
+/Galerie Gilla Lörcher is very pleased to present the second solo exhibition by the artist Monika Romstein.

 For the “Anechoic chamber” exhibition, Monika Romstein is developing an installation, in which painting and video scenes are shown in a mysterious and condensed room-in-room situation.
 "Anechoic chamber" (translated: soundproof room) is a phantasmagoria, filled and permeated by the dynamics of overlapping time and space levels.